juggie/aa-proxy-rs/README.md

 - reconnecting: trying to reconnect/recover AndroidAuto connection in any possible case
 - bandwidth/transfer statistics
 - stall transfer detection
-- MITM (man-in-the-middle) mode support
+- MITM (man-in-the-middle) mode support with the following features:
+  - DPI change
+  - Disable media sink
+  - Developer mode

 ## Current project status
 Now after a lot of stress-testing and coding I think the project has matured enough, that I can say that the main stability goal was reached.